SolidifyDemo/React-TODO-App-Template/README.md

-# Copilot Workshop - CI/CD with React App

 ![Solidify logo](docs/images/solidify.svg)

+# Copilot Workshop - CI/CD with React TODO App

 This is a template application, featuring a simple react app with some tests.
 This can be used as a starting point for showcasing Copilot features on an existing repository.